 By Anton Schreuders, assisted by Tom de Barbanson©

-Lesser vasa parrots are lovely parrots, which are hardly seen in captivity.
+Lesser vasa parrots are lovely parrots, which are hardly ever seen in captivity.
 At first sight they don't attract people's attention because of their dark coloured plumage.
-However, if a closer look is taken, it can't be denied that they are actually beautiful cute birds.
+However, if a closer look is taken, it cannot be denied that they are actually beautiful cute birds.

 I love lesser vasa parrots; from all parrots they are definitely my favorite.
 Their plumage is always smooth.
 When sunlight reflects on their plumage a great variety in grey, black, brownish, and blue colours can be seen.
 Did you ever notice that they have a beautiful subtle black ear spot?

 Lesser vasa parrots are very lively birds.
 They do not scream like other parrots, but produce a tremendous variety of different whistling sounds, even short melodies.
-Therefore in Madagascar they are also called singing parrot.
-Unfortunately they sing quite loud, especially during breeding the female constantly beeps.
+Therefore in Madagascar they are also called singing parrots.
+Unfortunately they sing quite loudly, especially during breeding the female continually beeps.
 Males and females in breeding condition often produce a sound that can best be compared with a car alarm at maximum volume, just for short moments and always fun.
-However some neighbours think different about that.
-Lesser vasa's can learn to speak and seem to be wonderful pets.
+However some neighbours think differently about that!
+Lesser vasas can learn to speak and seem to be wonderful pets.
 I experienced two of my birds spontaneously started imitating sounds of my electric drill and vacuum cleaner, I noticed when I switched off the electric drill, and the sound didn't stop.
 My wife experienced the same with the vacuum cleaner.
 That's not exactly what I was waiting for, but amazing it was!

 Other remarkable facts on Lesser vasa parrots:

-Lesser vasa's change beak colour.
+Lesser vasas change beak colour.
 Normally the beak is black, but changes to white when they come in breeding condition.
-Also the cloak swells up.
+Also the cloaca swells up.